law-firm-seo

 The Bottom Line

 Google Business Profile optimization is foundational for law firm local SEO.
-A well-optimized listing can mean the difference between appearing in the coveted map pack and being invisible to local searchers.
+Combined with a comprehensive SEO strategy, a well-optimized listing can mean the difference between appearing in the coveted map pack and being invisible to local searchers.

 The tactics here aren’t complicated, but they require consistent attention.
-Firms that invest in GBP optimization consistently outperform those that set it and forget it.
+Firms that invest in GBP optimization for lawyers consistently outperform those that set it and forget it.
+Google business profile optimization is an ongoing process, not a one-time project.
+Juris Digital provides ongoing Google Business Profile management as part of our comprehensive local SEO services.

 Need help optimizing your firm’s local presence?
 Let’s talk about a comprehensive local SEO strategy.